-Final Contours 5.4
+5.4 Final Contours

 The final contours were designed in accordance to Regulation 232/98 which requires maximum 4:1 and minimum 20:1(5%) side slopes.
-Side slopes were designed with 6:1 slopes as recommended by the geotechnical report.
+Side slopes higher than 10 m were designed with 6:1 slopes as recommended by the geotechnical report.

-The maximum elevation of the entire waste fill is 310 m ASL, including 1 m thick final cover, which is the current maximum fill elevation.
+The maximum elevation of the entire waste fill is 314.3 m ASL, including 1 m thick final cover, which is a 4.3 m vertical increase compared to the approved final contours at 310 m ASL maximum elevation for the existing site.
 The approved and proposed final contours including final cover are shown on Drawing 3.

-Geotechnical Considerations 5.5
+5.5 Geotechnical Considerations

 The 2013 Landfill Expansion - Geotechnical Report, prepared by AECOM for the proposed landfill expansion, presents the results of the geotechnical investigations and provides design recommendations which were considered in preparation of this Design and Operations Report.
 Groundwater depths were measured in the field and assumed at elevations 280 m ASL for the north expansion and northern portion of the west expansion and 265 to 272 m ASL at the southern portion of the west expansion.